 Leave superfluous descriptions of the victim(s) and their behaviors out of the story

-Descriptions of a victim’s appearance or sexual history are often included in sexual assault stories inappropriately.
+Descriptions of a victim’s appearance or sexual history are often included in sexual violence stories inappropriately.
 Commenting that a victim was “wearing a short skirt” or “seen dancing provocatively with the accused” blames the victim for the perpetrator’s actions.

 Discussing why the survivor stays with or goes back to the abuser is also irrelevant information that distracts from the perpetrator and implies that the victim is somehow complicit in the abuse.